toshihikojs/Toshihiko/README.md

 + `host`: hostname or IP of MySQL.
 Defaults to `localhost`.
 + `port`: port of MySQL.
 Defaults to `3306`.
-+ `memcached`: if you want to memcached support, let it be an `Memcached` object which will be mentioned below.
++ `cache`: if you want to cache support, let it be an cache layer object or cache layer configuration which will be mentioned below.
 Defaults to undefined.
 + etc...
 (All options in module [mysql](https://www.npmjs.org/package/mysql#pool-options) will be OK)

 #### Cache